What is Localization? All you Need to Know

 Sure, you can’t just press a button and expect a machine to handle everything for you automatically.
 But our automation tools are still a great way to get rid of repetitive tasks, partly or fully.

-For example, Translation Memory (TM) software can automatically detect identical or similar phrases that actual humans have already translated.
+For example, Translation Memory (TM) software can automatically detect phrases that are identical or similar to what actual humans have already translated.
 And once you have a database of accurate translations, you can automatically fill up hundreds or, in some cases, even thousands of words.

 TM Leverage

 It’s not just about translating content, though.
-There are plenty of other, robust tools on our arsenal that you can use to automate:
+There are plenty of other robust tools in our arsenal that you can use to automate:

-• Integration with other platforms (Slack, GitHub, Figma, etc.)
+• Integration with other platforms (Slack, GitHub, Figma, Contentful etc.)

 • Uploading and downloading translations